alexballas/go2tv/README.md

 Download the app here https://github.com/alexballas/Go2TV/releases/latest.
 A single executable.
 No installation or external dependencies.

 **Trasncoding**

-Go2TV supports live video transcoding if ffmpeg is installed.
-During transcoding, seek operations are not available.
+Go2TV supports live video transcoding, if ffmpeg is installed.
+When transcoding, SEEK operations are not available.
 Transcoding offers the maximum compatibility with the various file formats and devices.
-Transcoding is not available for non video files.
+Only works with video files.

 Tested on
 -----